ffanzhang/ffanzhang.github.io/_posts/2020-12-28-broken-lib.markdown

 ### Hard coded timeouts raise red flags
-In realistic network conditions, things usually arrive later than expected and designed.
+In realistic network conditions, things usually arrive later than expected than designed.
 Double checking and reason about whether those timeouts are reasonable give the most bang for the buck.
 Actual field data gives valuable feedback on whether some of those timeouts need adjustment.